-Question: What does the term “Named Driver Exclusion” (also called “Designated Persons Coverage Exclusions”) mean regarding a car insurance policy?
-Does this eliminate liability of the owner even if someone else is driving their car?
-Does this means the owner’s insurance company does not have to pay for any liability if someone else is driving the owner’s car as a named driver exclusion?
-If so, that would mean an owner with that clause can have anyone driving his or her car, they can cause damage without the owner being liable?
+Question: What does the term named driver exclusion (sometimes called designated persons coverage exclusions) mean on a car insurance policy?
+Does this eliminate the liability of the owner if someone else is driving their car?
+Does this mean the owner’s insurance company does not have to pay for any liability if someone else is driving the owner’s car and there is a named driver exclusion?
+If so, that would mean that clause allows the owner let others drive their car without any liability?

-State laws and insurance companies policy terms and definitions may differ regarding a named driver exclusion and if it’s allowed.
+State laws and insurance companies policy terms and definitions may differ regarding the named driver exclusion.
+You can’t always exclude a driver.
 For instance, some states don’t allow you to exclude your spouse from your car insurance policy through a named driver exclusion.

 Why exclude a driver?

-A named driver exclusion is usually attached to a policy when the underwriter is aware of a problem driver who might be allowed to use an insured automobile, such as a child of the named insured.
-A problem driver may be that the person has a suspended license, DUI conviction, had multiple accidents, etc.
+A named driver exclusion is usually attached to a policy when there is a problem driver in the household who has access to an insured vehicle.
+A problem driver could be someone with a suspended license, DUI conviction or multiple accidents.

-Or, a policyholder may not want their rates to be affected due to a household driver that has a bad driving record (multiple convictions, a DUI, etc.) that would raise the household’s car insurance premiums too high and thus choose to exclude the person and save some money.
+In other cases, a policyholder may not want their rates to be affected by a household driver that has a bad driving record and will choose to exclude that person.

-The wording of a driver exclusion can vary, but here are some examples of how the document would be written:
+The wording of a driver exclusion can vary, but here are some examples:

 - No insurance is provided by this policy while any automobile is being driven by or under the direct control of [named driver]; or